gjohann7/covid_info/docs/index.md

 The first section was touch to be easy of use and intuitive.
 Yet, there was no such beautiful art to please the user.
-Also, in this section were done the instructions to retrieve the localization, and then the current country name.
+Also, in this section were done the instructions to retrieve the device localization, and then the current country name.

 ### Logic Aspect